puppetlabs/puppet-docs/source/pe/2.7/console_auth.markdown

 ![user-list_legend](./images/console/user-list_legend.jpg)

-The order in which authentication services are listed in the `cas_client.config.yml` file (see below) is the order in which the services will be checked for valid accounts.
-In other words, the first service that returns an account matching the entered user credential is the service that will perform authentication and log-in.
+Lastly, note that built-in auth accounts use the email address specified at the end (e.g. "a.user@example.com"), whereas AD/LDAP accounts are generally accessed using just the username (e..g "a.user"), although this may vary in your specific organization's implementation.

-Lastly, note that built-in auth accounts use the email address specified at the end (e.g. "a.user@example.com"), whereas AD accounts are accessed using just the username (e..g "a.user")
+There is more, albeit sparse and specialized, information at the [Ruby-CAS github site](http://rubycas.github.com)

 ### Configuration